-You can pursue more than the defendant’s insurance policy limits from your own insurer if you chose to have uninsured motorist coverage (UMC) or underinsured motorist coverage (UIM) on your policy.
-The at-fault party’s insurance may be insufficient to cover your costs.
-In that case, your lawyer may carefully read and review your insurance policy to see if you have this added coverage and determine how you go about the legal process.
+You can pursue more than the defendant’s insurance policy limits from your own insurer.
+You can do this if you have uninsured motorist coverage (UMC) or underinsured motorist coverage (UIM).
+The at-fault party’s insurance might be enough to cover your costs.
+In that case, your lawyer can read and review your insurance policy.
+This helps them check if you have this coverage and determine next steps.

 Although the California Department of Insurance (CDI) regulations do not require you to purchase UMC or UIM, they do require: